Ecological Legacies of Pre-Columbian Settlements Evident in Palm Clusters of Neotropical Mountain Forests: Discussion

 Although the palm detection model used in this study successfully captured the overall distribution and density patterns of palm trees throughout the canopy of the study area, it occasionally failed to accurately detect individual trees.
 These errors are primarily caused by visual similarities between palm trees and certain human-made structures, such as crossroads or buildings, that can exhibit textures or shapes resembling the star-like appearance of a palm tree crown.
-These misclassifications mainly occur in heavily modified landscapes; in well-preserved forests---where this approach is intended---the risk of confusing natural features with roads or buildings is minimal.
-To address this issue, future work can focus on integrating semi-supervised learning into the detection framework to enhance palm tree detection performance, even in urbanized landscapes.
-By combining limited labeled data with large unlabeled image collections, these methods can help models learn more robust and generalizable features.
-Techniques such as pseudo-labeling \cite{zhou2023ssda} and consistency regularization \cite{zhang2021domain} may be particularly effective in leveraging the variability present in unlabeled data, including differences in appearance, lighting, and environmental conditions.
+These misidentifications mainly occur in heavily modified landscapes; in well-preserved forests---where this approach is intended---the risk of confusing natural features with roads or buildings is minimal.
+To address this issue, future work can focus on integrating semi-supervised learning into the detection framework to enhance palm tree detection performance, even in urbanised landscapes.
+By combining limited labelled data with large unlabelled image collections, these methods can help models learn more robust and generalizable features.
+Techniques such as pseudo-labelling \cite{zhou2023ssda} and consistency regularization \cite{zhang2021domain} may be particularly effective in leveraging the variability present in unlabelled data, including differences in appearance, lighting, and environmental conditions.
 This strategy is expected to improve detection accuracy and adaptability to unseen regions and palm tree varieties.